Why We Need to Talk to Our Kids About Race... By Amanda Hayes

 they are being “rowdy”, but when black kids do, they are considered “thugs”?

-This sort of discussion may seem heavy for your kids, and it’s probably not right for really young children, but my oldest is 7, and with the conversations that we have, I know he is mature enough to hear it and offer his opinion.
+This sort of discussion may seem heavy for your kids, and it’s probably not right for really young children, but you could begin as early as 6 or 7, and you will be surprised at how much they can comprehend about inequality.
 And

 that is how simple you can make it; just ask them what they think.
 If they really aren’t interested in the conversation, don’t be aggressive about it.
 The last thing you want to do is push them away.
 And try not to lecture or force them around